Who can use this feature?

 Send forms before a meeting to have clients enter their information, and use Jump to auto-suggest values from captured meetings to reduce manual entry.
 Then, sync mapped fields to your CRM with just one click.

 Jump has a dedicated Forms page accessible from the main navigation on the left hand side.
-This is your central hub for managing all form activity and
+This is your central hub for managing all form activity and templates.

 The Forms page has two tabs:

-• Form Activity — View all form instances you've sent, including delivery status, filling progress, and enrichment source details.
+Form Activity: View all form instances you've sent, including delivery status, filling progress, and enrichment source details.
 Use this tab to monitor outstanding forms, open submissions for review, and take action on existing form instances.

-• Templates — Build and manage your reusable form templates.
+Templates: Build and manage your reusable form templates.
 This is an alternative to accessing templates via Profile & settings, and works the same way.

-How to create forms
+How to create Forms

-Note: Both the title and the description will be visible to the form recipient, not just the Jump user.
+Note: Both the title and the instructions will be visible to the form recipient, not just the Jump user.
 We recommend making these fields something generic and applicable to anyone who might receive the form.

 Then, add an Email invitation.
 Fill out the subject and body, which will become an email template that’s sent with the secure form link every time you send this form to a client.